-If you’ve read our first post of this series What is cloud computing?, you should have an idea about the different cloud types (public, private, and hybrid), you’ll need to know which cloud service model you would like to deploy within it.
+If you’ve read our first post of this series What is cloud computing?, you should have an idea about the different types of cloud computing (public, private, and hybrid), you’ll need to know which cloud computing service you would like to deploy within it.

-There are many different service models available for the cloud, with more being defined all the time.
-The three most common models are Software as a Service, Platform as a Service, and Infrastructure as a Service.
+There are many different cloud services available, with more being defined all the time.
+The three most common cloud services are Software as a Service (SaaS), Platform as a Service (PaaS), and Infrastructure as a Service (IaaS).
 Each provides a different level of manageability and customization for your solution.

-Platform as a Service.
-PaaS providers offer you a higher level of management and control by providing access to a framework from the operating system, up.
-The underlying architecture of the host hardware network components and OS are typically managed by the vendor, who also take care of maintenance and support.
+Platform as a Service providers offer you a higher level of management and control by providing access to a framework from the operating system, up.
+The underlying architecture of the host hardware network components and OS are typically managed by the vendor, who also takes care of maintenance and support.
 This aspect makes it a great deployment service for developers who are free to concentrate on developing and not on maintenance.

-Infrastructure as a Service.
-IaaS offers the highest level of customization and management.
-This service allows you to architect your environment by configuring a virtual network that is segmented from other networks.
+The infrastructure as a Service model offers the highest level of customization and management.
+This cloud service allows you to architect your environment by configuring a virtual network that is segmented from other networks.
 This allows you to deploy the compute, storage, and other network resources that you require, and you can configure the type of OS and applications that you need.
 IaaS allows you to take full advantage of the cloud’s automation, resiliency, and other infrastructure service features.
-The underlying host is still managed by the vendor for maintenance purposes
+The underlying host is still managed by the vendor for maintenance purposes.

-Other cloud service models.
-There are a number of other service models defined as XaaS, which is essentially anything as a service and includes Disaster Recovery as a Service, Communications as a Service, and Monitoring as a Service.
+There are a number of other cloud computing services defined as XaaS, which is essentially anything as a service and includes Disaster Recovery as a Service, Communications as a Service, and Monitoring as a Service.

-Now that we’ve looked at cloud service models, let’s explore at some of the most common use cases for implementing cloud computing.
+Now that we’ve looked at cloud services, let’s explore at some of the most common use cases for implementing cloud computing.